umendoza93/MoneyMgmt_v2/README.md

 # MoneyMgmt_v2
-Assignment 5 but with a database
-: Test run and database in main folder and use cases are in "!Documents"
+Assignment 5 but with a filter function\n database in main folder and test run with use cases are in "!Assignment 6 DOCS"